 Asthma is one of the most common chronic diseases in the United States.
-It can be managed effectively when patients and families work together with their doctor on creating an Asthma Action Plan and receive asthma education on managing the disease.
+It can be managed effectively when patients and families educate themselves on “what is asthma” and work together with their doctor to create an Asthma Action Plan.

 However, many patients, especially those among certain racial and ethnic groups living in underserved or urban communities, experience major barriers to asthma control.
 These barriers include: